Sandilands nature reserve given go-ahead

 We want to do the community proud, and we expect some wonderful experiences to take place as the journey unfolds."

 A visitor welcome building at the northern tip of the reserve is also included in the plans.
-This will contain a café and a community space.
+This will contain a cafe and a community space.
 The building is designed to run carbon-neutrally.
 The exterior and interior will also complement the nature reserve and surrounding area.
 Changing place facilities which are suitable for children and adults with accessibility needs will also be created at Sandilands.

 Drawings have been released showing what to expect when the project is complete.
 The National Trust’s own design team formed the initial design concepts which the architects used as inspiration for making the proposals a reality.
+This is expected to be complete by 2026.

-The architects appointed for the project are Landscape Architect ‘Influence Landscape Planning and Design’ and Buildings Architect ‘Jonathan Hendry, both locally renowned businesses.
+The architects appointed for the project are Landscape Architect ‘Influence Landscape Planning and Design’ and Buildings Architect ‘Jonathan Hendry’, both locally renowned businesses.

 The project is supported by Connected Coast Town Deal, which is supporting with a £2M Towns Fund investment into the development of the welcome hub.